muhammed2100/tn/docs/general/welcome.md

 ]
 // Define a time in ms, defaults are set to 60000ms which is 60 seconds.
 Time on how long you want the embed to be interactable const time = 30000
-// Call the ReactionPages method, use the <message> parameter to initialize it.
+// Call the EmbedPages method, use the <message> parameter to initialize it.
-ReactionPages(msg, pages, textPageChange, emojis, time);
+EmbedPages(msg, pages, emojis, time);
 //There you go, now you have embed pages.
 ```
 #### Preview on a music list :